dlmanning/gulp-sass/README.md

 });
 ```

-Or this for synchronous code:
+Or this for synchronous rendering:

 ```javascript
 gulp.task('sass', function () {